 Liberia accepts imports of vehicles made by several different auto manufacturers.
 The country, which is still recovering from civil strife in its recent past, is not especially interested in new vehicles.
 In the capital of Monrovia, around 50 percent of vehicles are used as taxi cabs.

-Data from Best Selling Cars Blog indicates that Nissan model vehicles are far and away the most popular and populous types of vehicles in the country, especially the Nissan Sunny (or the Sentra as it is known in the United States).
+Data from Best Selling Cars Blog indicates that Nissan model vehicles are far and away the most popular and also populous types of vehicles in the country.
+Especially the Nissan Sunny (or the Sentra as it is known in the United States).
 The Nissan Frontier pickup truck and the Nissan Patrol sports-utility vehicle are also highly popular models in Liberia.

 - Newly-minted Trade & Investment Framework Agreement with the United States.

-- Imported $16 million worth of new and used vehicles in 2013 alone.
+- Also, Imported $16 million worth of new and used vehicles in 2013 alone.

 - Persistent, but receding political instability from recent civil unrest.